Published on Saturday, June 29, 2019 by Chittorgarh.com Team | Modified on Wednesday, November 20, 2019

 An NRI needs a NON-PIS NRO Account to trade in F&O.

-There are two kinds of derivative instruments in India.
+There are two kinds of equity derivative instruments in India.
 The NRIs are allowed to trade in both of them.

 Futures